-"Anti" is the working title for my fourth novel.
+"Anti" is the working title for my fifth novel.

-In my head, Anti - the book is a contemporary surrealistic urban novel, set in London - or a city similar to London.
-I'd love to give it a kind of Film Noir quality too...
+In my head, Anti is a contemporary surrealistic urban novel, set in London - or a city similar to London.

 This book will explore the constant changes that I see in London each time I am back to the city, the high rise towers of glass and metal that seem to be sprouting out of the ground at an accelerating pace; the old buildings, sandwiched between the glittering tower blocks, stubbornly staying put, the only witnesses to the history of the city.